- I thought having an eating disorder was uncommon

 After receiving Dan’s newsletter, I got in touch with him to find out which episode of GRTTWaK included the story about the girl from Calgary who was preoccupied by trying to lose weight.
 Dan was kind enough to send me the link that follows, perfectly cued up to Rebecca’s story.
 Much like Lena Dunham’s food diary, Rebecca’s reflections are an important tool for learning.
 Whether you’re preoccupied by trying to lose weight, or worried your daughter has an eating disorder, I hope you’ll take a moment to listen.

 What can we learn from Rebecca’s story about having an eating disorder?

 The first thing that struck me when listening to Rebecca read a diary entry she wrote when she was 13 years old, was how completely full of purpose adult Rebecca is when sharing what she went through.
 She saw value in her experience, decided it needed to be told and made it happen.
 What a go-getter!
 And the fact she read to the end, even when she was upset, shows what a strong person she is.

 Courage isn’t about not being afraid, it’s about being open and honest and vulnerable in spite of being afraid.
 Courage means accepting our vulnerability and speaking from the heart.

-– Brené Brown, author
+– Brené Brown, research professor

 Progress can only happen when people are willing to talk about obstacles they’ve overcome.
 Then we can improve the information out there and make it easier for the next person.